ankaAR/bestiario5e/_creatures/annis-hag.md

 ***Multiataque.*** The annis makes three attacks: one with her bite and two with her claws.

-***Mordisco.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies, un objetivo.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 15 (3d6+5) puntos de daño perforante.

-***Garras.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 15 (3d6+5) puntos de daño cortante.

-***Crushing Hug.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies, un objetivo.
+***Crushing Hug.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 36 (9d6+5) puntos de daño contundente, and the target is grappled (escape DC 15) if it is a Large or smaller creature.
 Until the grapple ends, the target takes 36 (9d6+5) puntos de daño contundente at the start of each of the hag's turns.
 The hag can't make attacks while grappling a creature in this way.